Aggregate-Intellect/sherpa/docs/How_To/index.rst

 Development Environment Setup:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-[] TO DO

-- Provide detailed instructions on how to set up the development environment.
+These pages provide detailed instructions on how to set up the development environment so that you can follow along with the code, run Sherpa in your own Slack workspace, and contribute changes to Sherpa and the LLM Live Book.
-- Include links to any relevant tools, dependencies, or style guides.

-Check out the following links to set up the Slack Bot:

 .. toctree::
     :maxdepth: 1